Phone numbers

 • Speak to a trusted family member or friend about how you’re feeling – remember, it’s often said that a problem shared is a problem halved

-While the above tips can help, GAD often requires professional treatment.
+While the above tips can help, GAD often needs professional treatment.
 That’s why it’s so important that you get the help you need.
 A good first step may be for you to make an appointment to see your GP.
 They’ll be able to evaluate your symptoms and either diagnose you with GAD themselves, or else refer you to a specialist psychiatrist for a further assessment.
 Our Priory psychiatrists, therapists and other mental health professionals have extensive experience in treating people with GAD and we’re here to help you every step of the way towards getting your life back on track.

-GAD Treatment
+GAD treatment

 GAD can make your worry seem never-ending.
 Over time, it can dominate your life and wreak havoc on your health and wellbeing.
 However, GAD is treatable and it’s possible for you to overcome your debilitating symptoms and regain control of your life.

 People with GAD can often feel as though this condition prevents them from living their lives to the fullest.
 However, you don’t have to suffer in silence.
 Our experts can help you to address your symptoms, develop an understanding of the underlying causes and triggers for your anxiety, and help you every step of the way towards recovery and wellbeing.
-Today, effective treatments include:

 Treatment programmes

-• Over an intensive period as an inpatient with round-the-clock support and dedicated treatment from mental health practitioners
+• Over an intensive period as an inpatient, with round-the-clock support and dedicated treatment from mental health practitioners

 • On a day care or outpatient basis, where you attend a set number of full or half days each week, to receive tried and tested therapy